EvSecDev/SCMP/README.md

   - This is how the artifact files are tracked by git.

 Any content past the metadata header in the `.remote-artifact` file is used to store the hash of the artifact file content.
-This hash is updated before every commit to ensure updates remotely are tracked in git without tracking the binary's actual content
+This hash is updated before every commit to ensure updates remotely are tracked in git without tracking the binary's actual content.

+If the actual artifact file has changed since last commit and you try to deploy, it will fail since the tracked version is not the current artifact file.

 You might be asking, how does the git repository know when your binary file has changed?
 Since the binary file is not tracked directly in git, any `.remote-artifact` files will be flagged for inspection when using controller's `git add` argument.